Chia-Network/chia-network.github.io/collections/_posts/2022-03-04-divided-we-fork.en.md

 | Hard fork  | Not allowed                  | Allowed                     | No                  | Yes                      | Yes                   |

-Chia Network Inc has a policy of never creating a hard fork unless absolutely necessary.
+Chia Network Inc. has a policy of never creating a hard fork unless absolutely necessary.
 However, on rare occasions, we will narrow the scope of what is allowed on the blockchain by creating a soft fork.

 ## The issue